LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 	Example log file shown for review

-You can now repeat the extract process for different partners and /or files as required.
+You can now repeat the extract process for different partners and/or files as required.

 .. raw:: latex